OpenGradient/erc-onchain-agent/agent-erc.md

 }
 ```

 - `handleAgentResult`: called by the agent when the result of the execution with the given `runId` is available.
-Clients could expect this callback to be called either as part of the original run call, when the agent run synchronously, or as a separate transaction if the agent is executed asynchronously.
+Clients could expect this callback to be called either as part of the original run call, when the agent runs synchronously, or as a separate transaction if the agent is executed asynchronously.

 ## Rationale